lmanov1/HeavyMachineryAuction/README.md

 1. Data Preprocessing: The notebook starts by loading all datasets,
 reducing some features, creating some new features, scaling some features , dropping duplications (not on verification dataset).

 2. It then splits an original dataset into the train and test data, and from here going forward - works on all 3 datasets performing necessary preprocessing steps on every one - such as handling missing values, encoding categorical variables, and scaling numerical features.
-The common approach - all the manipuations on data is being done (transform) on every on of the 3 dataset , but only train dataset used to fit a model.
+The common approach - all the manipuations on data is being done (transform) on each of the 3 above datasets , but only train dataset used to fit a model.

 3. Hyperparameters  detection - this code is commented , please uncomment to run (its lengthy!
 Thus, prior to run be sure you have required cpus number or change tuning function code to adjust accordingly)